google-deepmind/xmanager/README.md

 #### Kubernetes (experimental)

 The Kubernetes executor declares that an executable will be run on a Kubernetes cluster.
-As of March 2021, Kubernetes is not fully supported.
+As of October 2021, Kubernetes is not fully supported.

 The Kubernetes executor pulls from your local `kubeconfig`.
 The XManager command-line has helpers to set up a Google Kubernetes Engine (GKE) cluster.